ido50/mccs/README.md

 If you need more information on how caches work and cache control headers, read [this great article](http://www.mnot.net/cache_docs/).

+## COMPARISON WITH OTHER MODULES

+NOTE: this section is probably out of date.

+Similar functionalities can be added to an application by using one or more of the following Plack middlewares (among others):

+[Plack::Middleware::Static](https://metacpan.org/pod/Plack%3A%3AMiddleware%3A%3AStatic) or [Plack::App::File](https://metacpan.org/pod/Plack%3A%3AApp%3A%3AFile) will serve static files, but lack all the features of this module.

+[Plack::Middleware::Static::Minifier](https://metacpan.org/pod/Plack%3A%3AMiddleware%3A%3AStatic%3A%3AMinifier) will minify CSS and JS on every request, even to the same file.

+[Plack::Middleware::Precompressed](https://metacpan.org/pod/Plack%3A%3AMiddleware%3A%3APrecompressed) will serve precompressed .gz files, but it relies on appending `.gz` to every request and sending it to the app.
+If the app returns `404 Not Found`, it sends the request again without the `.gz` part.
+This might pollute your logs and I guess two requests to get one file is not better than one request.
+You can circumvent that with regex matching, but that isn't very comfortable

+[Plack::Middleware::Deflater](https://metacpan.org/pod/Plack%3A%3AMiddleware%3A%3ADeflater) will compress representations with gzip/deflate
+algorithms on every request, even to the same file.

+[Plack::Middleware::ETag](https://metacpan.org/pod/Plack%3A%3AMiddleware%3A%3AETag) - will create ETags for files, but will calculate them again on every request.

+[Plack::Middleware::ConditionalGET](https://metacpan.org/pod/Plack%3A%3AMiddleware%3A%3AConditionalGET) will handle `If-None-Match` and
+`If-Modified-Since`, but it does not prevent the requested file from being opened for reading even if `304 Not Modified` is to be returned, wasting system calls.

+[Plack::Middleware::Header](https://metacpan.org/pod/Plack%3A%3AMiddleware%3A%3AHeader) will allow you to add cache control headers manually.

+In any case, no possible combination of any of the aformentioned middlewares seems to return proper (and configurable) Cache Control headers, so you need to do that manually, possibly with [Plack::Middleware::Header](https://metacpan.org/pod/Plack%3A%3AMiddleware%3A%3AHeader), which is not just annoying if different file types have different cache settings, but doesn't even seem to work.

+`Plack::App::MCCS` attempts to perform all of this faster and better.

 # CLASS METHODS

 ## new( %opts )